Traffic Controller Job Ready Pack

 If you don’t have one already, you are going to need a White Card before you enter any construction site in WA (this includes traffic management).
 The white card is a general safety course which you will need before being issues with an MRWA Accreditation.
 While you can sit this course online, sitting a face to face course will give you the opportunity to ask questions from a fully qualified trainer and walk away from the course with your white card in hand.

-Upon successful completion, students will be issued with a nationally recognised Statement of Attainment in the following unit:
+Upon successful completion, students will be issued with a nationally recognised Statement of Attainment for the following unit:

 - CPCCWHS1001 Prepare to work safely in the construction industry